NativeScript/docs/content/guide/extending-classes-and-implementing-interfaces-android.md

 ```

 :::warning Note
 The `this._callbacks` property is automatically assigned to your extended class by the `frame.setActivityCallbacks` method.
-It implements the [AndroidActivityCallbacks interface](https://docs.nativescript.org/core-concepts/application-lifecycle#android-activity-events) and allows the core modules to get notified for important Activity events.
+It implements the [AndroidActivityCallbacks interface](https://docs.nativescript.org/core-concepts/application-lifecycle#android-activity-events) and allows core to get notified for important Activity events.
 It is **important** to use these callbacks, as many parts of NativeScript rely on them!
 :::

 <!-- TODO: fix links -->